IA20190 Design Thinking (Online)

 Approaches to Teaching and Learning:

-The UCD Innovation Academy has extensive experience delivering and facilitating immersive interactive learning online.
-We take a learning-by-doing approach, combining individual, group and often team activities, tasks and projects including presentations, discussions and reflection:
+The UCD Innovation Academy takes a 'learning from doing' approach, combining individual, group and often team activities, tasks and projects including presentations, discussions and reflection:

 • Active/task-based learning